suzushin7/QuoteLinker/README.md

 ## How to make bookmarklet
 1. Create new bookmark in your web browser.
-2. Paste the code of "QuoteLinker-min.js".
+2. Paste the "QuoteLinker-min.js" code into the bookmark URL field.
 3. Name this bookmarklet "QuoteLink".

 ## How to use the bookmarklet